bruno-garcia/oxideoverflow/README.md

 #### Sentry Release and Environment

 `SENTRY_ENVIRONMENT` - The environment.
-If nothing is passed, it's assume _prodution_.
+If nothing is passed, it's _prodution_.
 `SENTRY_RELEASE` - The release name.
 For example 1.0 or a git SHA.
+`SENTRY_DSN` - The DSN of the Sentry project to send errors.